jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 # Dynamic/Checkpoints

+Snakemake provides experimental support for dynamic files using the `dynamic()` function.
+Dynamic files can be used whenever one has a rule for which the number of output files is unknown before the rule was executed.

-Here is a [blog](http://ivory.idyll.org/blog/tag/python.html) on checkpoints.
+Here is a [blog](http://ivory.idyll.org/blog/tag/python.html) on checkpoints/dynamic files.
+Snakemakes [documention](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) also covers this.

 # Some Helpful Commands